Nun-of-the-Above/valet-demo/README.md

 Runs the app with Firebase emulator suit (firestore, Cloud Functions, Authentication, hosting).\
 Open [http://localhost:4000](http://localhost:4000) to view the emulator dashboard in your browser.
-Here you can

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## Learn More